ArthurPopko/arraysetmap/README.md

 ### Project Description ###

 This is an example of project based on Cypress.
-The project contains tests array and sets usage.
+The project contains examples of arrays and sets usage.
 1) set.js - Testing data in set.js for solving task 5 is generated randomly using chance library chance.pickone and chance.pickset.
 2) array.js - not solved yet.